SaratMaharjan/APDL_Batch/README.md

 	git status (to check changes)
 	git add/rm (to add or remove files) git commit (to commit for push)
-	git pusht (to update the repository)
+	git push (to update the repository)
 	git pull origin master (to Update from repository)
 </pre>